WWF Brawl for All

-WWF Brawl for All was a shootfighting tournament held in the then World Wrestling Federation that lasted from June 29, 1998 to August 24, 1998 and was the creation of then-WWF writer Vince Russo.
-Brawl for All resulted in a number of legitimate injuries for WWF performers, and has garnered criticism.
+WWF Brawl for All was a shootfighting tournament held in the then World Wrestling Federation (now, WWE) lasting from June 29, 1998, to August 24, 1998.
+The Brawl for All was the creation of then-WWF writer Vince Russo.
+The promotion resulted in a number of legitimate injuries for WWF performers, was negatively received by fans, and has garnered harsh criticism of its conception and execution.

 Inception

-Throughout 1998, the WWF experienced a growth in roster size but due to limited amount of television time a number of their more genuine "tough guys" were left without much to do.
+Throughout 1998, the WWF experienced a growth in roster size, but due to limited amount of television time a number of their more genuine "tough guys" were left without much to do.
 As a result, the idea for a legitimate tough guy tournament was bandied about as a way to both utilize some of these men and capitalize on the recent interest in Toughman Contests around the country.

 According to John "Bradshaw" Layfield, Vince Russo came up with the idea when Layfield wanted to create a hardcore wrestling division in the WWF.
 Russo said he devised the tournament as a consequence of Bradshaw claiming he could beat anyone on the roster in a bar fight.
 Jim Cornette also reported that it was Russo's idea.
 Participation in the tournament was strictly voluntary.

-Bruce Prichard stated on his Podcast Something to Wrestle with Bruce Prichard, that when he was presented with the idea, he thought it was "the stupidest, worst idea he had ever heard".
+Bruce Prichard stated on his podcast, Something to Wrestle with Bruce Prichard, that when he was presented with the idea, he thought it was "the stupidest, worst idea he had ever heard" and said that he asked Russo how to explain to the fans and pundits how everything else the big named stars (i.e. The Undertaker, Stone Cold Steve Austin, etc) do was bulls*** but this tournament, stocked largely with mid-card level talents, was real.
 He was later reprimanded for being so negative to the Brawl for All concept.
+"I've stated my case, I think it's a horrible idea, everyone knows how I feel about it, so I just kept my mouth shut about it."